Last modified October 26, 2018

 - Regularly rolling keys for above-mentioned encryption

-- Calico networking plugin installed (supports Network Policies)
+- Calico networking plugin installed (supports Network Policy API)

-- Ingress Controller (running external to your cluster)
+- NGINX Ingress Controller (running inside your cluster)

 What is not included